Best API for Prediction Markets in 2026 (Kalshi, Polymarket)

-In early 2026, Polymarket acquired Dome — the only YC-backed cross-platform prediction market API.
-Overnight, the cleanest aggregation option for getting data across Polymarket and Kalshi was absorbed into one of the platforms it covered.
-Developers and researchers who had been relying on Dome are now looking for a replacement.
+The context: in early 2026, Polymarket acquired Dome — the only YC-backed cross-platform prediction market API.
+Overnight, the cleanest option for getting data across Polymarket and Kalshi was absorbed into one of the platforms it covered.
+Developers who had been relying on Dome for a unified feed are now looking for a replacement.

-This guide maps the full prediction market API landscape as it stands today: Polymarket's CLOB on Polygon, Kalshi's REST on a CFTC-regulated exchange, Opinion's blockchain-native protocol after its $20M raise, Predict.fun on BNB Chain, and the Prediction Hunt aggregation API sitting across all of them.
-None speak the same language.
-Choosing the wrong one adds weeks of integration work, introduces brittle authentication requirements, and leaves you with a single-platform view when the real edge is cross-platform.
+This guide maps the full prediction market API landscape today: Polymarket's CLOB on Polygon, Kalshi's REST API on a CFTC-regulated exchange, Opinion's blockchain-native protocol after its $20M raise, Predict.fun on BNB Chain, and the Prediction Hunt aggregation API sitting across all of them.
+Choosing the wrong one adds weeks of integration work, introduces brittle auth requirements, and leaves you with a single-platform view when the real edge is cross-platform.

 Table of Contents